odlgroup/odl/doc/source/guide/derivatives_guide.rst

 * **Spatial Gradient**.
 The spatial gradient is only defined for spaces :math:`\mathcal{F}(\Omega, \mathbb{F})` whose elements are functions over some domain :math:`\Omega \subset \mathbb{R}^d` taking values in :math:`\mathbb{R}` or :math:`\mathbb{C}`.
   It can be seen as a vectorized version of the usual gradient, taken in each point in :math:`\Omega`.

+* **Subgradient**.
+The subgradient extends the notion of derivative to any convex functional and is used in some optimization solvers where the objective function is not differentiable.

 Derivative
 ##########